Thursday 31 January 2019 | The Knowledge Centre, British Library, London

-Join Doteveryone and experts in technology, policy, data and ethics for a one-day event filled with inspirational and practical ideas to embed responsible technology into day-to-day practice, catalyse change across the technology industry, and make responsible technology the new normal.
+A one-day event with Doteveryone and experts in technology, policy, data and ethics filled with inspirational and practical ideas to embed responsible technology into day-to-day practice, catalyse change across the technology industry, and make responsible technology the new normal.

 View the full agenda here.

 - “Responsible Tech in Practice” – 40 delegates joined Doteveryone’s Responsible Technology Programme Lead, Sam Brown, for the premiere of our new Agile event designed to help organisations to reflect on the impact, and consider the potential consequences, of the tech they build.

 - 3-minute “Lightning Talks” ⚡ The chance for delegates to share the work they’re doing to support the responsible tech agenda or ask for support to make something happen.

 - Head-to-head 🥊 x2 lively debates on the dilemmas of responsible tech chaired by Doteveryone’s Lydia Nicholas, digital anthropologist, and stand-up comedian.